-How to Increase Traffic to Your Hub, Blog or Web Page
+How to Increase Traffic to Your Blog or Web Page

 Egotism, Narcissism or Altruism?

 Whatever your reason for writing, presumably you wouldn't be doing it unless you intend someone to read your content!
 If you make some revenue from affiliate schemes, so much the better.
-Increasing traffic to a hub or other type of webpage is all about writing well laid out, original, quality material which is comprehensive, rich in natural keyword content and provides users with all the information in one place without having to piece it together from various webpages.
+Increasing traffic to a webpage is all about writing well laid out, original, quality material which is comprehensive, rich in natural keyword content and provides users with all the information in one place without having to piece it together from various webpages.
 Marketing is vitally important so you need to get the word out, make your presence known on other websites and establish backlinks.
-This hub gives you some tips on how to do this.
+This article gives you some tips on how to do this.

 Promotion, Promotion, Promotion !!!